 Some of highlights to date include:

-– Awarded a Silver Investors in People in 2015, on our first application
+– Awarded a Gold Investors in People in 2018.

 – Proud to be one of the first employers paying the London Living Wage